shadrech/redux-error-middleware/README.md

 ```

 ## Motivation
 Imagine wanting to display a [SnackBar](https://github.com/johnrhampton/SnackBar) or log to papertrail anytime an error occurs.
-This middleware allows you to define those action(s) once when creating your Redux store.
+This middleware allows you to define those action(s) when creating your Redux store.

 Imagine wanting to graciously handle situations where your user's token has expired.
 This middleware allows you to define multiple actions that can be dispatched on a 403.

 For example.
-Let's say when your API responds with a 403 (forbidden), you want to alert and logout the user.
+Let's say when your API responds with a 403 (forbidden), you want to notify and logout the user.

 ### Actions
 ```javascript